usatales.com

 The next time you are bored of your classic salad, try an addition of artichoke.
 It has a nutty flavor.
 You can not only use it as a side dish, but you can also create a heavy meal with different elements of artichoke.

-There are different types of artichokes, and each has a slightly different taste and feel.
+There are different artichokes, each with a slightly different taste and feel.
 Artichokes can also help create textured elements for your dish.

 1. Preparing Artichoke